Aviation Accidents - Overview

 Two federal agencies regulate air travel and investigate every aviation accident (both commercial and private) in the United States: The National Transportation Safety Board (NTSB) and the Federal Aviation Administration (FAA).
-The FAA sets safety standards for pilot conduct, flight operations, and aircraft manufacturers, and enforces FAA regulations through civil penalties or criminal penalties.
+The FAA sets safety standards for pilot conduct, flight operations, and aircraft manufacturers.
+It also enforces FAA regulations through civil or criminal penalties.
 The NTSB is responsible for investigating every civil aircraft accident and recommends safety standards to prevent future accidents.

 Personal Injury Claims for Aviation Accidents

 Should you and your attorney decide to pursue a legal claim after an aviation accident, the potentially liable (legally responsible) parties can vary depending on the cause of the accident.
-The owner and operator of an aircraft certainly may be liable; manufacturers or maintenance suppliers may also be liable, under certain circumstances.
+The owner and operator of an aircraft certainly may be liable.
+Manufacturers or maintenance suppliers may also be liable, under certain circumstances.
 Under the Federal Tort Claims Act, even the federal government may bear some responsibility for an aircraft accident.

 Aviation litigation is complex and involves many potential theories of liability under state, federal, and international law.
 There are several potential defendants to choose from, and a number of different courts in which a trial may take place.
-In order to hold someone legally responsible for an aviation accident, the injured person (the "plaintiff") must prove that the person responsible (the "defendant") failed to meet an industry standard related to the operation of the aircraft.
+In order to hold someone legally responsible for an aviation accident, the injured person (the "plaintiff") must prove that the person responsible (the "defendant") failed to meet an industry standard related to the operation, maintenance, and/or engineering of the aircraft.
 The injured person may also point to how the person responsible failed to satisfy any relevant regulation, as well.

 Liability - Owner or Operator

 Commercial airlines fall under the legal classification of a "common carrier," because they hold themselves out to the public as willing to carry all passengers who buy a ticket.
 Common air carriers are held to different (usually more stringent) standards than are private carriers.
-The FAA is the principal federal agency responsible for regulating air carriers -- imposing uniform standards and operating procedures, and monitoring a carrier's internal standards.
+The FAA is the principal federal agency responsible for regulating air carriers.
+The FAA imposes uniform standards and operating procedures, while it also monitors a carrier's internal standards.
 An understanding of complex FAA rules and regulations is necessary in order to be successful in bringing an aviation accident claim against a common carrier such as a commercial airline.

 Liability - Manufacturer

-The manufacturer of an aircraft can be held liable if the victim of an accident can prove that a defect in the product (the aircraft) or a component part caused his or her injuries, under a legal theory known as "strict liability".
+The manufacturer of an aircraft can be held liable if the victim of an accident proves that a defect in the product (the aircraft) or a component part caused their injuries, under a legal theory known as "strict liability."
 It is important to remember that liability laws differ from state to state.
 It's always important to check the laws of your state, if you're confused about what is required by law where you live.

-Liability of Owner/Operator and Manufacturer - Comparative Fault
+Liability of Owner or Operator and Manufacturer - Comparative Fault

 The typical categories of recoverable damages in a personal injury claim arising from an aviation accident include:

-- Loss of consortium/association (usually available to married couples only); and
+- Loss of consortium or association, usually available only to married couples

-Each jurisdiction will differ as to what damages may be recovered, and what proof is required for each category.
+Each jurisdiction will differ as to what damages may be recovered and what proof is required for each category.
 Many states also impose "caps" on certain categories of damages, thereby limiting a potential recovery.
-An experienced aviation attorney can help you choose the best jurisdiction and present your damages properly, to ensure that you are fairly compensated for your injuries.
+An experienced aviation attorney can help you choose the most appropriate jurisdiction and present your damages properly.
+They can help in ensuring that you are fairly compensated for your injuries.

 Get Legal Help with Your Aviation Accident Case

-There are numerous issues that will affect the outcome of aircraft litigation: the parties that may be named as defendants, questions of where your case may be heard or take place, aviation engineering, industry standards, and federal government rules and regulations.
+There are numerous issues that will affect the outcome of aircraft litigation.
+These issues often are the parties that may be named as defendants, questions of where your case may be heard or take place, aviation engineering, industry standards, and federal government rules and regulations.
 If you've suffered injury or the death of a loved one due to an aviation accident, it can be difficult to know where to turn.
 A good first step is to get in touch with an experienced personal injury attorney near you or to learn more on our aviation accidents legal answers page.